-The Crypto-Officer and the User authenticate to the module using a valid 6-digit PIN.
-The CO must make sure that the PIN is at least six digits long.
-The false acceptance rate of one attempt in this PIN authentication is $1/10^6$.
+The Crypto-Officer and the User roles authenticate to the module by presenting a 6-digit PIN.
+The CO must make sure that the PIN is at least six digits long in order to comply with the FIPS 140-2 authentication requirements.
+The false acceptance rate of one attempt in this

+PIN authentication is $1/10^6$.
 The false acceptance rate for multiple attempts is less than $1/10^5$ in a minute.